elerch/lambda-zig/README.md

 Caveats:

 * Unhandled invocation errors seem to be causing timeouts
-* This has been upgraded to zig version 0.11.0-dev.3886+0c1bfe271 and relies on features introduced January 12th 2023.
-I intend to make it compatible with zig 0.11 on its release in August 2023
 * zig build options only appear if compiling using linux, although it should be trivial to make it work on other Unix-like operating systems (e.g. macos, freebsd).
 In fact, it will likely work with just a change to the operating system check